martin-cao/martin-cao/README.md

 ### Hi there 👋

-This is Martin from Tianjin, China.
+This is Martin.

-- 🌱 I'm currently learning Python for machine learning and major in IoT engineering ...
+- 🌱 I'm currently majoring in IoT engineering...
 - 📪 How to reach me:
 	- Mail: 01skipper_lucky@icloud.com
 - 👀 Follow me at: